OptStartHeat

 STRING

-'Own note - click to change.'
+'Personal note - click to edit.'

-Label - timer
+Label - time switch

 Global variables